 \subsection{Application for time-varying directivity patterns}

-To illustrate the application of a time-varying directivity pattern, we considered an acoustical scene of duration $20$~\unit{\s} involving two concurrent sound sources in a reverberant room, a speech source located at an angle of $60^\circ$ and a music source located at an angle of $230^\circ$, both at a distance of $d = 1.5$~\unit{\m} from the array center.
-The simulated room \cite{RIRGenerator} was 6~\unit{\m} x 4~\unit{\m} x 3.5~\unit{\m} and had an $\textrm{RT}_{60}$ of 0.15~\unit{\s}.
-Audio samples can be found online\footnote{\url{https://www.audiolabs-erlangen.de/resources/2026-ICASSP-UNDF}}.
-The spectrogram of the unprocessed mixture signal at the reference microphone is shown in Figure~\ref{fig:applications} (a).
+To illustrate the application of a time-varying directivity pattern, we considered a sound scene of duration $20$~\unit{\s} involving two concurrent sound sources in a reverberant room, a speech source located at an angle of $60^\circ$ and a music source located at an angle of $230^\circ$, both at a distance of $d = 1.5$~\unit{\m} from the array center.
+The simulated room \cite{RIRGenerator} was 6~\unit{\m} x 4~\unit{\m} x 3.5~\unit{\m} and had an $\mathrm{RT}_{60}$ of 0.15~\unit{\s}.
+Audio samples can be found online\footnote{\url{https://www.audiolabs-erlangen.de/resources/2026-EUSIPCO-UNDF}}.
+The spectrogram of the unprocessed mixture signal at the reference microphone is shown in Figure~\ref{fig:applications}(a).
 The entire simulation was divided into three equal time periods.
 The patterns shown in Figure~\ref{fig:applications} (c) are used as conditioning inputs for each of these consecutive periods.
-This process yields the spectrogram of the \ac{UNDF} output in Figure~\ref{fig:applications} (b).
+This process yields the spectrogram of the \ac{UNDF} output in Figure~\ref{fig:applications}(b).
 We used the \ac{UNDF} model, trained with the FiLM-JNF architecture using Recipe~B+ for this illustration.
 In the first $6.7$~\unit{\s}, the music components in the mixture are preserved, and the speech components are suppressed to a certain level.
 In the middle $6.7$~\unit{\s}, the speech components recover immediately, and the music components are partly suppressed.
 In the last $6.7$~\unit{\s}, the retained music components are suppressed further.
 These results are in agreement with the expected results given the patterns shown in Figure~\ref{fig:applications}(c).
-Hence, this qualitative example illustrates that the users can adjust the proportions of each component in the processed mixture by varying the directivity pattern input.
+Hence, this qualitative example illustrates that users can adjust the proportions of each component in the processed mixture by varying the input directivity pattern.
 Because conditioning is applied to every frame and the model is causal \cite{tesch_insights,ndf_iwaenc}, changes in the input pattern are reflected immediately in the output in our simulation.
-Furthermore, the \ac{UNDF} model is also effective for music input, despite being trained solely on speech, which highlights the model's ability to generalize to different signal types.
-Lastly, the \ac{UNDF} model trained in an anechoic environment is also effective when applied in a reverberant room.
+This experiment also demonstrates that the \ac{UNDF} model, despite being trained solely on anechoic speech signals, generalizes to non-speech signals and low-reverberant acoustic conditions.